GRV96/surahdb/README.md

 # surahdb

-A database for the Quran's surhas
+A database for the Quran's surahs